Original Review date: August 2015. Tested with Garmin Run HR Strap and 3.20-5.10 firmware (updated Aug 2017)

 Unsurprisingly variance in accuracy though well down on early firmware is still double that of the better GPS units.

-Unlike early firmware, which were horribly oversmoothed, post 3.60 firmware tracks under reasonable GPS conditions generally appeared pretty sharp.
+Unlike early firmware, which were horribly oversmoothed, post 3.60 firmware tracks under reasonable GPS conditions generally appeared reasonably sharp.
 Gate negotiations and collision avoidance, and overtaking maneuvers are all evident in the tracks.
-Random scatter and shadowing are also pleasingly limited.

 The trackpoint cloud image below shows the density of GPS position updates from all +3.60 firmware recorded runs against part of surveyed course.
-While the relatively open sky view conditions (tracks to the right) appear tightly distributed around the track, the limited conditions (track on left) still shows some dispersion and shadowing.
-The really off-track stuff is from one of those fēnix 3 wonky days, get rid of that and the track would look even cleaner.
+While the relatively open sky view conditions (tracks to the right) appear tightly distributed around the track, the limited conditions (track on left) still shows extensive dispersion and shadowing.
+The really off-track stuff is from one of those fēnix 3 wonky days, get rid of that and the track would look a bit cleaner.

 The sampling rate on the 1 second setting was, unsurprisingly, very high.
 To be honest we’d be inclined to leave it on the more efficient smart recording setting for long trail runs as 1s sampling over >6hrs is overkill.